First Bank of Alabama to acquire Heflin and Ranburne branches of Southern States Bank

 TAGS

-First Bank of Alabama has agreed to acquire the Heflin and Ranburne branches of Southern States Bank in Alabama for an undisclosed price.
+First Bank of has agreed to acquire the Heflin and Ranburne branches of Southern States Bank in Alabama for an undisclosed price.

 Through the deal, First Bank of Alabama will gain the physical locations and most of the loan and deposit accounts related to the two Southern States Bank branches.